 Bio Media Chemistry

 You also have to take into consideration what the material does to the chemistry of the water.
 Our ceramic bio balls are basically the same thing as glass, and are completely inert.
 It will not change the chemistry of your water whatsoever.
 Your aquarium is made of glass after all, isn’t it?
-Other materials can not always say the same thing.
-Some clays, quartzite, and other materials will actually change the mineral content and ph of your water.
+Other materials cannot always say the same thing.
+Some clay, quartzite, and other materials will actually change the mineral content and PH of your water.
 We view this as a major problem where ceramic is the clear preferred choice.